fostering creativity, inspiration & expression

 Pre-k and Lower School Visual Arts

-Visual Arts in the lower elementary stimulates creativity and encourages students to establish connections between art and other disciplines, such as history and world cultures.
+Visual Arts in the lower school stimulates creativity and encourages students to establish connections between art and other disciplines, such as history and world cultures.
 Students also investigate the relationship between colors, shapes and lines through hands-on, age-appropriate activities.
 Students explore a variety of materials and techniques to gain exposure to the many possibilities that exist within visual arts.
 They are given opportunities to create art in their own unique style, while learning about famous art and artists throughout history

 Middle School Visual Arts

-Students in grades 6, 7, and 8 explore visual art through a variety of 2D, 3D, and digital media.
+Students in grades 6, 7, and 8 explore visual arts through a variety of 2D, 3D, and digital media.
 Students learn to utilize the Elements and Principals of Design in their work to convey a message or idea.
 Additionally, students develop an ability to contextualize art by connecting it to both history and culture.
 Students develop a new vocabulary for talking and writing about the visual arts and visual culture, while being introduced to a wide variety of artists as they explore and analyze relevant art movements and significant art works.
 Courses build off one another to empower students to develop their stylistic skillsets and conceptual ideas.
 Lastly, students gain confidence in presenting and critiquing their own artwork, while providing respectful and critical feedback to their peers.

 Upper School Visual Arts